Longreach, Queensland: Attractions

-The world's third oldest airline, Qantas, commenced operating in Longreach - from this hangar - now part of the Qantas Founders Museum.
+The world's third oldest airline, Qantas, commenced operating in Longreach – from this hangar – now part of the Qantas Founders Museum.

 Longreach is the home of the Australian Stockman's Hall of Fame, which was officially opened in 1988 by Queen Elizabeth II.
 The purpose of the centre is to showcase the history and the culture of life in rural Australia.
-Since its opening, over 1 million people have passed through its doors.
+Since its opening, over 3 million people have visited.